-- TRANSEARCH: Provides a comprehensive and unified, multimodal goods movement database, which includes tonnage and equipment volumes by commodity, transportation mode, and trade lane at the county, ZIP code, metropolitan area, state, or provincial level for public and private sector freight planning since 1980.
+- FHWA Freight Data Library: Part of FHWA's Freight Professional Capacity Building Program.
+The Data Library is a repository for several available datasets for freight practitioners in the areas of economic data, energy, resiliency, freight data classification, freight flows, trade data, system activity, and more. - TRANSEARCH: Provides a comprehensive and unified, multimodal goods movement database, which includes tonnage and equipment volumes by commodity, transportation mode, and trade lane at the county, ZIP code, metropolitan area, state, or provincial level for public and private sector freight planning since 1980.
 The goods are defined by commodity or North American Industry Classification System (NAICS) with volumes provided by loads, tonnage, and value.
 The data is proprietary and offered by IHS Markit.
-NYSDOT purchases this data and makes it available to the MPOs with 2018 data available at the time of publication of this document. - NPMRDS Web Tools: This platform was created to process and visualize the NPMRDS data for New York State Department of Transportation (NYSDOT) and the MPOs in New York State (registration is required to access the platform).
+NYSDOT purchases this data and makes it available to the MPOs. - NPMRDS Web Tools: This platform was created to process and visualize the NPMRDS data for New York State Department of Transportation (NYSDOT) and the MPOs in New York State (registration is required to access the platform).
 The tool includes freight-relevant metrics, including truck travel time reliability on the interstate system and overall level of travel time reliability on the National Highway System.
-The data is maintained by the Albany Visualization and Informatics Lab (AVAIL) and updated monthly with 2021 data available at the time of publication of this document.

-- Port Import Export Reporting Service (PIERS): Provides origin to destination information for foreign and domestic waterborne cargo movements of commercial ports by region and state, as well as waterborne tonnage for principal ports, states, and territories.
-The data is proprietary and offered by IHS Markit and updated monthly with 2019 data available at the time of publication of this document. - Transborder Surface Freight Data: This dataset provides information describing the value of North American trade by commodity, surface mode of transportation (rail, truck, pipeline, mail, or other), and shipment origin and destination by state, province, U.S. Customs port of entry, or Canadian or Mexican point of clearance, since April 1993.
-The data is maintained by the Bureau of Transportation Statistics and updated monthly with 2021 data available at the time of publication of this document.
+The data is maintained by the Albany Visualization and Informatics Lab (AVAIL) and updated monthly. - Port Import Export Reporting Service (PIERS): Provides origin to destination information for foreign and domestic waterborne cargo movements of commercial ports by region and state, as well as waterborne tonnage for principal ports, states, and territories.
+The data is proprietary and offered by IHS Markit and updated monthly. - Transborder Surface Freight Data: This dataset provides information describing the value of North American trade by commodity, surface mode of transportation (rail, truck, pipeline, mail, or other), and shipment origin and destination by state, province, U.S. Customs port of entry, or Canadian or Mexican point of clearance, since April 1993.
+The data is maintained by the Bureau of Transportation Statistics and updated monthly with data available through December 2022 at the time of publication of this document.